BRETT MURRAY

 Post Pop, Moja Modern, Johannesburg, South Africa

-Min(e)dfields, Kunsthaus Basseland, Switzerland
+Min(e)dfields, Kunsthaus Baselland, Switzerland

 Identity, Fortis Circus Theatre, Scheveningen, Holland